Near-death experience: Interpretation of NDEs

 A person's interpretation of an NDE experience often corresponds with one's cultural, philosophical, or religious beliefs.
 For example, in the US, where 46% of the population believes in guardian angels, the Light will often be identified as angels or deceased loved ones (or will be unidentified), while Hindus will often identify them as messengers of the god of death.
 The cultural beliefs held by NDErs seem to dictate some of the phenomena experienced during the NDE, but more so affect the later interpretation thereof.

 Negative NDEs or ICU delirium and delusions

 In the years following Moody's descriptions of classical near-death experiences, reports of unpleasant experiences where people felt persecuted, distressed or frightened began to appear in the literature and in the media.
 These NDEs were categorized as negative or "hellish" (NDEs).

-More recent research indicates that these distressing experiences generally do not share the same narrative structure or thematic elements as classical NDEs, nor do they exhibit the same long-term transformative impact, transcendent characteristics and ineffability.
-In essence, so-called negative NDEs appear to be fundamentally and phenomenologically distinct from classical NDEs.
+More recent research, indicates that these distressing experiences generally do not share the same narrative structure or thematic elements as classical NDEs, nor do they exhibit the same long-term transformative impact, transcendent characteristics and ineffability.
+In essence, negative NDEs appear to be fundamentally and phenomenologically distinct from classical NDEs.
 In fact, most of these accounts are better understood as mislabelings of ICU delirium and delusions—phenomena that are well documented in the literature, particularly in the context of toxic metabolic disturbances, withdrawal syndromes, and other conditions that can produce persecutory, frightening, or dream-like experiences in hospitalized and critically ill patients.
 The original misclassification of these experiences lacked specific criteria or a scientific basis, and no formal definition or consensus has ever been established.
 Nevertheless, the use of these terms has contributed to the propagation of the idea of negative or "hellish" death-related experiences in the media and beyond.

 NDEs and suicides

 Those who attempt suicide and survive will sometimes report enduring intense emotional pain that feels, to them, like a torment of their own creation.
-These individuals often find themselves in a state that they perceive as a personal, self-created hell.
+These individuals often find themselves in a state that they perceive as a personal and self-created hell.